Superabelian logics: Łukasiewicz unbound logic (and other logics of reals)

-To conclude this section, we discuss the connection between (infinitary) {\L}ukasiewicz unbound logic and (infinitary) {\L}ukasiewicz logic.
-The {\L}ukasiewicz logic $\mathL$ is a finitary logic axiomatized by four axioms and \emph{modus ponens} and is finitely strongly complete w.r.t.\ the standard \MV-algebra $\mathbfL$ introduced in the beginning of this section.
-The infinitary {\L}ukasiewicz logic $\mathL_\infty$ is its extension by the rule $\rul{Hey}$ introduced in Section~\ref{s:InfAbel}, this logic indeed is not finitary but is strongly complete w.r.t.\ the standard \MV-algebra $\mathbfL$.
+To conclude our analysis of these systems, we discuss the connection between (infinitary) {\L}ukasiewicz unbound logic and (infinitary) {\L}ukasiewicz logic.
+The {\L}ukasiewicz logic $\mathrmL$ is a finitary logic axiomatized by four axioms and \emph{modus ponens} and is finitely strongly complete w.r.t.\ the standard \MV-algebra $\mathbfL$ introduced at the beginning of this section.
+The infinitary {\L}ukasiewicz logic $\mathrmL_\infty$ is its extension by the rule $\rul{Hay}$ introduced in Section~\ref{s:InfAbel}, this logic indeed is not finitary but is strongly complete w.r.t.\ the standard \MV-algebra $\mathbfL$.